Published: July 27th 2012September 16th 2011

 It eventually reaches the town of Foresthill

-Other than the pine trees all around, it felt as isolated as Gerlach (see August 31st
+Other than the pine trees all around, it felt as isolated as Gerlach [see The Lonely Road to Paradise

 Beyond Foresthill, the houses finally faded away until I was left with just wilderness.

 A dirt driveway appeared on the right, the entrance to the Christmas Tree Vineyard Lodge